A look at Ohioans facing charges in the US Capitol siege

-The 39-year-old owner of Faulkner Painting in Columbus was arrested Jan.
-29 on charges that include the destruction of government property, obstruction of an official proceeding and violent entry.
+Troy Faulkner, 39, owner of Faulkner Painting in Columbus faces charges that include the destruction of government property, obstruction of an official proceeding and violent entry.

 In U.S. District Court documents, officials provided a still photo of Faulkner wearing a jacket that bared his company name on the back while part of a mob of Trump supporters who smashed their way into the U.S. Capitol.
 A few days after the riot, Faulkner posted on Facebook that “we weren’t fighting against antifa we were fighting against the government,” according to the complaint.

 Faulkner later contacted the FBI’s hotline and reported “his destruction of the U.S. Capitol’s shutter in Washington, D.C.”
-His court-appointed attorney did not respond to The Associated Press’ request for comment.
+His court-appointed attorney has not responded to a request for comment.

-FBI arrested 38-year-old Ayres on Jan.
-25 and charged him with illegally entering the Capitol building after he was identified by a family member and through Facebook posts he had made before, during, and after the insurrection.
+FBI arrested Stephen Ayres, 38, and charged him with illegally entering the Capitol building after he was identified by a family member and through Facebook posts he had made before, during, and after the insurrection.

 According to a criminal complaint, Ayres, of northeast Ohio, and an unnamed man in a video posted to Facebook discuss how police escorted them from one end of the Capitol to the other.
 Police “basically let everyone walk in,” Ayres said in the video.